Readit News logoReadit News

 Edit 2 - is this really a good use of the flagging tool?
 Is this what HN is about?

-grandiego · a month ago
+grandiego · 6 months ago

 Hope some day Muslims (in all Arab countries) just accept the right of Israel to exist.
 Else, this attack/retaliation dynamic will continue for ever, with people taking sides from a blob of propaganda channels disguised in news platforms.